Platform

 LIMIT YOUR SCOPE

-The standard rule of thumb is you should keep the area limited to a 4-5 minute walk if you are in an urban location.
+The standard rule of thumb is to keep the area limited to a 4-5 minute walk if you are in an urban location.
 If a person gets your ad, they should only have to walk or drive a short distance to take the action that is part of your campaign.
 If you’re in a more rural location, you can increase the range by a mile or two, but it should still be nearby and a short trip to fill the call to action in the ad.

 CLEAR CALL TO ACTION